apollographql/runtime-testing-framework/docs/src/framework/command-providers.md

 ### Relative paths

-To use a pre-existing script as your command simply specify the kind as `relative_path` and provide the relative path to your script under the `path` key.
+To use a pre-existing script, specify the kind as `relative_path` and provide the relative path to your script under the `path` key.
 (See [here][7] for details on how relative paths are handled by RTF).

 ```yaml
 command: